pprados/langchain-references/README.md

 ---

 ## Style
-Differentes styles can be used to display the references.
+Different styles can be used to display the references.
 The default style is:
 Markdown, but you can use:
 - `EmptyReferenceStyle` : no references are produce
 - `TextReferenceStyle` : for console output